Models#

 from minestudio.models import load_vpt_policy, VPTPolicy

-# load the policy from the local model files
+# Option 1: Load the policy from local model files

 policy = load_vpt_policy(